TheTomyLV/cbl_project/README.md

 Learn how a game engine functions

 ## Todo - in priority
+- [ ] Classed that need to be refactored
+    - [ ] Mouse.java - needs to have the correct position, as right now it's attached to the frame, but needs to be attached to the panel
+    - [ ] Client.java
+    - [ ] Server.java
+    - [ ] Packet.java - needs to send the current scene and also add events
+    - [ ] AudioClip.java and AudioPlayer.java needs to be handled better, as the initial loading of the audio hangs the game
+    - [ ] Engine.java
+    - [ ] Sprite.java - Needs to be able to get the image index for serialization

 - [ ] Setup
     - [x] Setup window
     - [x] Add join/create lobby button